lingnanlu/leetcode-how-to-solve-it/out/Array/Remove-Duplicates-from-Sorted-Array.md

 <p><strong>Clarification:</strong></p>

-<p>Confused why the returned value is an integer but your answer is an array?</p>
+<p>Confused why the returned value is an integer but your answer is an question.array?</p>

-<p>Note that the input array is passed in by <strong>reference</strong>, which means modification to the input array will be known to the caller as well.</p>
+<p>Note that the input question.array is passed in by <strong>reference</strong>, which means modification to the input question.array will be known to the caller as well.</p>

 <p>Internally you can think of this:</p>